-This week’s ’10 Ways to …’ feature in our weekly series offering tips for parents, is about you looking after you.
+This week’s ’10 Ways to …’ feature is about you looking after you.
 Read on for our ‘10 Ways to Parent Self-Care’.

 - “I’m not perfect, I’m good enough” (Winnicot): Recognise that you are one person and you are doing the best you can.
 Give yourself a pat on the back – don’t wait for someone else or your child to or it may never happen!

 - Routine: Have a core routine for each day of the week and stick to it.
 Don’t try to get everything done every day, set days out for different chores.
 Make sure you have time in the routine to play and interact with your children.
 Parents usually feel better when they have had a quality connection with their child.

 - Eat: Remember you must meet your own needs so you can meet those of your children.
 The basic need to eat is really important as when we are hungry we are less inclined to have patience and the energy to deal with everyday issues and challenges.

 - Sleep: It is easy to say sleep but it is more important to do it.
 Try to get children to bed early so you can be in bed early too.
 Aim for at least 6 hours sleep per night.
 Those with infants will only achieve this in a number of sessions of sleep so it is really important to try and nap during the day if you can.

 - Stay healthy: Do not neglect your health – value your own health and well being as much as you do your child’s.
 Healthy parents are happy parents.